wix-playground/stylable-components/specs/treeview.md

 ### Mouse/Touch Events

-Important to use preventDefault inside touch event handlers to verify
+Important to use preventDefault inside touch event handlers to verify that mouse and touch are not both triggered when functions are available for both.

 *